 Here’s what Eric Enge had to say on the matter:

-“AFA” results are those that — at first glance — appear to offer exactly the solution/information you were looking for but, upon further inspection (which takes time and thus potentially increases “dwell time”), you realise this isn’t the case.
+“AFA” results are those that, at first glance, appear to offer exactly what you were looking for.
+But, upon further inspection (which takes time increases dwell time), you realise this isn’t the case.

-I was recently looking for a Google Sheets template that could scrape Google search results from within Google Sheets itself.
+I was recently looking for a Google Sheets template capable of scraping Google search results.

-I searched for “google results scraper google sheets” and clicked the first result, which happened to be from SEER Interactive:
+I searched for “google results scraper google sheets” and clicked the top result, which was this page from SEER Interactive.

-I clicked the link to the included Google Sheets template, (which opened in a new tab, so I never left the SEER website), made a copy of it, and tried it out.
+I clicked through to the included Google Sheets template (which opened in a new tab, so I never left the SEER website), made a copy, and tried it out.

 But, after a couple of minutes, I realised the spreadsheet no longer worked and was giving an error.